ikmb/exome-seq/doc/README.md

 Variants are called using either Freebayes or GATK.
 The primary VCF file will be located under:

-output/TOOL-CHAIN/Variants/VariantCaller/some_file.vcf
+output/TOOL-CHAIN/Final/some_file.vcf

 ## Annotated variant calls

-The final VCF file (after filtering) is usually annotated using Annovar (Mid 2017).
+The final VCF file (after filtering) is usually annotated using Annovar (Mid 2017) and the VEP (EnsEMBL 90).
 The resulting annotated VCF files can be found under

 output/TOOL-CHAIN/Annotation/<AnnotationTool>/some_file.vcf